Healthdirect Free Australian health advice you can count on.

 • the patient is having trouble breathing

-For more information on first aid for burns you can read the burns and scalds fact sheet from St John Ambulance Australia.
+To learn more about first aid for burns, read the burns and scalds fact sheet from St John Ambulance Australia.

 Learn more here about the development and quality assurance of healthdirect content.